LupCode/php-framework/README.md

 The config file gets included before the execution of any PHP file inside the `views` directory.
 The idea is to define your custom constants/variables inside of it.
 However credentials should be placed in the `.env` file for security reasons.
-The global constants can already be used inside of the `config.php`.
+The global constants can already be used inside of the `config.php` however the `TEXT` constant won't be available at this point!

 #### `views/`
 Inside of the `views` folder you put your PHP or HTML files that define the layout for each page view of your website.